 You live with 1 other adult

-If you live with someone, the amount of AIO supplement you can receive will depend on your situation.
-For example, you may be married or in a registered partnership or be living with a co-resident .
+The amount of AIO supplement you get will depend on your situation.
+For example, on whether you are married or in a registered partnership or living with a co-resident .

 Choose the option that best describes your situation

-If you live with your partner and you are married or in a registered partnership and your partner is not yet receiving an AOW pension, you will get an AIO supplement at the rate for person living with another adult.
+If you are married or in a registered partnership and your partner is not yet receiving an AOW pension, you will get an AIO supplement at the rate for a person living with another adult.

-If there is anyone else aged 27 or over living in the same house, your AIO supplement will be paid according to the co-resident rule .
+If anyone else aged 27 or over is living at your address, your AIO supplement will be based on the co-resident rule .
 You can read more about this under the heading ‘You live with a co-resident’ on this page.

-If you live with a person aged 27 or over, and this person is not your partner, your AIO supplement will be paid according to the co-resident rule .
-This means your AIO supplement will be lower, even if the co-resident does not have an income or help pay for the household costs.
+If you live with a person aged 27 or over, and this person is not your partner, your AIO supplement will be based on the co-resident rule .
+This means your AIO supplement will be lower, even if the co-resident does not have an income and does not help pay for household expenses.

-If you live with more than one co-resident, the more co-residents you live with, the less you will get in AIO supplement.
+If you live with more than 1 co-resident, the more co-residents you live with, the less you will get in AIO supplement.

 A co-resident: